GiftXXVI/FSND_Capstone/README.md

 ##### PATCH /movies

 ###### General

 This endpoint is used to modify the values of the attributes of a movie.

 ###### Request Body

 The endpoint requires a json object consisting of the `title` and `release_date`.
 If one of the values is not being changed, the current value should be used.

 ###### Response Body

-The endpoint responds with a json object that consists of the `id` of the modified movie under the index `modified`, a booloean value of `true` under the index `success` indicating that no problems were encountered during the operation, and a list indexed `movies` that contains the details of the movie after the modification.
+The endpoint responds with a json object that consists of the `id` of the modified movie under the index `modified`, a boolean value of `true` under the index `success` indicating that no problems were encountered during the operation, and a list indexed `movies` that contains the details of the movie after the modification.

 ###### Sample URL

 ```bash
 curl -X PATCH -H "Authorization: Bearer $TOKEN" -H 'Content-Type:application/json' -d '{"title":"Terminator: Salvation","release_date":"2009-05-14T18:25:43.511Z"}'  http://127.0.0.1:5000/movies/24
 ```